ufal/UMR/doc/eventive-concepts.md

 ## Eventive concepts

-**Eventive concpets** (or **events**) constitute important building blocks in UMR annotation -- their identification is important for annotation  of participant roles (as well as for aspect and modality annotation).
+**Eventive concepts** (or **events**) constitute important building blocks in UMR annotation -- their identification is important for annotation  of participant roles (as well as for aspect and modality annotation).

 (See also the short description in https://github.com/ufal/UMR/blob/main/doc/terminologie.md.)